 We left space next to the entry for a teak deck that leads to an attached pool (phase II).
 The bedrooms will have double doors to open onto the common area and the walls along with the kitchen back wall enclose about half the rancho, the rest being open to allow the cooling onshore sea breezes to sweep through.
 We are doing this project piece by piece as the lads save up funds.
 Its looking good so far.
 Continue reading

-Holly and I had talked about how we liked L-shaped or U-shaped houses with courtyards that would allow you to be outside but have privacy.
+I (Kim) lik L-shaped or U-shaped houses with courtyards that would allow you to be outside but have privacy.
 That’s where my research on floor plans started.
 My stepfather, one of the early leading architects in environmental design, took me to see several Frank Lloyd Wright houses and I was captivated, especially by the Fallingwater house.

 I worked for his design-build company in high school and college and learned a lot from him.
 So, when it came time to design our own house my research included revisiting FLW designs and floor plans.
 I found this L-shaped plan for the Jacob’s house built in 1936.
 We liked the open living/dining/kitchen (which I opened up even more) and the bedroom wing of the house and of course the possibility for a courtyard inside the L shape.
 I modified the plan to our needs and ease of building in Nicaragua.
 Also I made many modifications to the window placements and roof to adapt it to the tropical climate (see the cool roof post).